OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-insert-image.md

     $('#insert-image').click(insertImage);
     ```

-8. In the **Home.js** file, replace `TODO2` with the following code to define the **insertImage()** function.
-This function fetches the image from the Bing web service and then calls the `insertImageFromBase64String` to insert that image into the document.
+8. In the **Home.js** file, replace `TODO2` with the following code to define the **insertImage** function.
+This function fetches the image from the Bing web service and then calls the `insertImageFromBase64String` function to insert that image into the document.

     ```js
     function insertImage() {